Private Safari Lodges

 Back at the Lodge for Dinner

-Once back at the lodge, you will find dinner awaiting you.
-Sometimes this is served outside under the stars in a 'boma' around an open fire, with candles or lanterns as the only form of lighting.
-Chatting about your experiences and adventures during the day with your fellow guests is a perfect way to round off the day, and a great feeling of camaraderie soon begins to exist between everyone.
+When you get back to the lodge, your dinner will await you and you’ll soon see that private safari lodges offer top-class cuisine.
+Sometimes, dinner is served outside under the stars in a traditional ‘boma’ area around an open fire with candles or lanterns as the only form of lighting.
+Between the star-studded skies, flickering flames and distant sounds of the bush, this is an incredibly atmospheric experience.
+Chatting about your safari adventures with your fellow guests is a perfect way to end the day and you’ll soon find that friendships strike up as you sit around the fire.

-Some lodges will seat everyone on the same tables for all meals, which gives you the opportunity to really get to know other guests – other lodges will offer you tables for just you and your immediate travelling companions – but of course there is nothing to stop you asking the lodge to make a larger table with other guests if you have all struck up an immediate friendship!
+Some lodges will seat guests at the same tables every day, giving you a chance to really get to know your safari companions, while other lodges will offer private tables for your party only, meaning that you choose to be as social or secluded as you like.
+Of course, there’s nothing to stop you asking the lodge to make a larger table with other guests if you have kindled newfound friendships!

 The Next Day

-You then have lunch, and the whole routine begins again!
+After this, you’ll have lunch and then the whole routine begins again!